OptimusPrime753/-HR-Attrition-Prediction/README.md

 - Examined distributions of numerical features (satisfaction, hours, projects)
 - Analyzed attrition trends across salary levels and departments
-- Created countplots and histograms to visualize feature relationships
+- Created countplots and histograms to visualise feature relationships
 - Observed that **low satisfaction** and **long working hours** were strong predictors of attrition
+- Most of the employees who quit the company were from the sales department.

 ---